Deaths from falls among older Americans are on the rise.

 Both studies were published Tuesday in the Journal of the American Medical Association.
 Circumstances weren't included in the data, but traumatic brain injuries and hip fractures leading to steep health declines are among causes of death in older adults who fall.

-"Deaths from older people are living longer, living longer independently, and are living longer with crinoc conditions," said Elizabeth Burns, a study co-author and health scientist at the U.S. Center for Disease Control and Prevention's injury center.
+"People are living longer, living longer independently, and are living longer with cronic conditions," said Elizabeth Burns, a study co-author and health scientist at the U.S. Center for Disease Control and Prevention's injury center.

 The rate in the study more than doubled, from 51 fatal falls per 100,000 people to 122 falls per 100,000.
 The results echo studies of fatal trends in the Netherlands and other european countries.